WICG/webmonetization/docs/explainer.md

 The experience must be frictionless for users.
-It must allow users to pre-approve payments in aggregate or delegate the authorization of the individual small payments to a component/service (a Web Monetization Agent) that makes decisions about when to pay websites and how much without the need for user interaction.
+It must allow users to pre-approve payments in aggregate or delegate the authorization of the individual small payments to a component/service (a Web Monetization Agent) that makes decisions about when to pay websites, and how much, without the need for user interaction.

-This system must preserve the user's privacy.
-It must not be possible for websites to track users on the basis of the payments they make and it must not be possible for the user's payment provider to get details of a user's browsing history.
+This system must preserve the user's privacy: It must not be possible for websites to track users on the basis of the payments they make, and it must not be possible for the user's payment provider to get details of a user's browsing history.